Kung Pao Chicken Meatballs

 Kung Pao Chicken Meatballs – take the classic kung pao chicken stir fry and turn it into a fun meatballs dinner.
 Chicken meatballs tossed with kung pao sauce and served with rice and veggies for a quick and easy dinner.

-Kung pao chicken meatballs on white plate
+kung pao chicken meatballs on a plate with rice and edamame

 Today we are taking classic Kung Pao Chicken and turning it into meatballs.
 Meatballs always make dinner more fun.